anhtu293/nndepth/README.md

    cd /home/aloception/nndepth && pip install -e aloception-oss
    ```

+   `-v /home/YOUR_HOME/.config/:/home/aloception/.config -v /home/YOUR_HOME/.netrc:/home/aloception/.netrc` is useful if you want to track your training with **wandb**: these are necessary files which store the API key for **wandb**.

 This setup ensures that you have all the necessary dependencies and a consistent environment for development and experimentation.